odsod/monkey-music/README.md

 Your monkey will pick up tracks and deliver them to a user.

-When a track is delivered, you will recieve a score according to how well the t rack fits the music taste of the user.
-The player with the highest score at th e end of the game will be the winner.
+When a track is delivered, you will recieve a score according to how well the track fits the music taste of the user.
+The player with the highest score at the end of the game will be the winner.

 You should try to get as high a score as possible.
 {. tip}

 ### Turn limit

 Every game is played for a limited amount of turns.
 This limit is different for different levels.

 The game ends when the turn limit is reached.

 ### Time limit

 Every time your program is executed, the execution time will be measured.
 Every level has a total time limit, that your program should not exceed.

-If your execution time reaches the time limit, your monkey will run out of ener gy and fall asleep for `5` turns.
-Afte sleeping for `5` turns, the remaining ex ecution time of your program will be replenished.
+If your execution time reaches the time limit, your monkey will run out of energy and fall asleep for `5` turns.
+Afte sleeping for `5` turns, the remaining execution time of your program will be replenished.

 ### Carrying capacity

-The number of tracks your monkey can pick up and hold at any given time is call ed carrying capacity.
+The number of tracks your monkey can pick up and hold at any given time is called carrying capacity.

 The carrying capacity of your monkey is different for every level.